How to Find Great Affiliates

 You can recruit affiliates by sharing your brand and introducing your affiliate program offerings with groups or forum members.

-Start with groups focused on your industry.
+Start with groups or communities focused on your industry.
 These groups can help you find affiliates that are already familiar with and active in your niche.
 They can easily share with others in the community.

 On the other end, you can try affiliate forums that focus on everything affiliate marketing.
 This is where to find affiliate marketers who are actively looking for new products to promote.
 Members of these forums will likely be familiar with affiliate marketing.
 This means they can easily be on-boarded and start promoting right away.